njbigwig/AltairEmulator/README.md

 ### Altair Front Panel <br>
 #### Single Step Mode:
-* Not active while the emulator is running<br>
+1. Not active while the emulator is running<br>
-* Momentarily press up on Stop-Run switch to pause the program<br>
+2. Momentarily press up on Stop-Run switch to pause the program<br>
-* Momentarily press up on Single Step switch to execute an instruction, single stepping through program execution<br>
+3. Momentarily press up on Single Step switch to execute an instruction, single stepping through program execution<br>
-* Program Counter (PC) will be displayed on the address LEDs (not updated during RUN mode) <br>
+4. Program Counter (PC) will be displayed on the address LEDs (not updated during RUN mode) <br>
-* Opcode will be displayed on data LEDs (not updated during RUN mode)<br>
+5. Opcode will be displayed on data LEDs (not updated during RUN mode)<br>
-* Single Step will not update LEDs after Examine switch is toggled up momentarily<br>
+6. Single Step will not update LEDs after Examine switch is toggled up momentarily<br>
-* Momentarily press down on Stop/Run switch to resume program execution<br>
+7. Momentarily press down on Stop/Run switch to resume program execution<br>

 #### Examine Memory:
-* Not active while the emulator is running <br>
+1. Not active while the emulator is running <br>
-* Momentarily press up on Stop-Run switch to pause the program<br>
+2. Momentarily press up on Stop-Run switch to pause the program<br>
-* Set the starting address of the program area to be examined by setting the address via Address-data switches A15 – A0<br>
+3. Set the starting address of the program area to be examined by setting the address via Address-data switches A15 – A0<br>
-* Momentarily click up on Examine-Examine Next switch to read the memory contents of the starting address<br>
+4. Momentarily click up on Examine-Examine Next switch to read the memory contents of the starting address<br>
-* Memory contents is display in data LEDs D7 – D0<br>
+5. Memory contents is display in data LEDs D7 – D0<br>
-* To access the next address, momentarily click down on Examine-Examine Next switch<br>
+6. To access the next address, momentarily click down on Examine-Examine Next switch<br>
-* The incremented address will be displayed in the Address LEDs A15-A0 and the memory contents will be displayed in the Data LEDs<br>
+7. The incremented address will be displayed in the Address LEDs A15-A0 and the memory contents will be displayed in the Data LEDs<br>
-* Momentarily press down on Stop/Run switch to resume program execution <br>
+8. Momentarily press down on Stop/Run switch to resume program execution <br>
-* The Program Counter is not updated<br>
+9. The Program Counter is not updated<br>
-* After Examine is toggled, the address cannot be changed.
+10. After Examine is toggled, the address cannot be changed.
 The address can be changed if the user toggles Stop-Run switch momentarily down then up.<br>
-* The Address and Data LEDs will represent the address and data bits<br>
+11. The Address and Data LEDs will represent the address and data bits<br>

-4. Deposit Memory
+#### Deposit Memory:
-a.
-See steps a – d in Examine Memory to set the starting address of memory to write to
+1. See steps 2 – 4 in Examine Memory to set the starting address of memory to update<br>
-b.
-Set the Data switches (D7 – D0) to the value of the first byte to write
+2. Set the Data switches (D7 – D0) to the value of the first byte to write<br>
-c.
-Momentarily click Deposit position (up) on Deposit-Deposit Next switch to write the first byte to the starting address
+3. Momentarily click up on Deposit-Deposit Next switch to write the first byte to the starting address<br>
-d.
-Enter in the next value to be written using the Data switches (D7 – D0)
+4. Enter in the next value to be written using the Data switches (D7 – D0)<br>
-e.
-Momentarily click Deposit Next position (down) on Deposit-Deposit Next switch to write the next byte to the starting address
+5. Momentarily click down on Deposit-Deposit Next switch to write the next byte to the nextstar address<br>
-f.
-Repeat steps d – e to write to the remaining memory locations
+6. Repeat steps 4 and 5 to write to the remaining memory locations<br>
-g.
-The Address and Data LEDs will represent the address and data bits<br><br>
+7. The Address and Data LEDs will represent the address and data bits<br><br>

 ## Known Issues/Limitations <br>
 1. Fractional whole number division does not work, 1 / 2 = 1 <br>